IRaihan97/FrisO/README.md

     }
 ```

-Most of the responses recieved by the webservice are stored in a local SQL Database that I have added.
+Most of the responses received by the webservice are stored in a local SQL Database that I have added.
 Look at the DBHandler class in the project repositories for a more detailed look.

 Once I had all the classes ready, all that was required was to initialize a DBHandler object and an OnlineQueries Object in the activity classes in android.